Leviatw/DFIM_BatteryCoating/README.md

 `MEWMA.ipynb` includes the implementation of the baseline MEWMA proposed by Wang and Lai (2019).

 ### MGLR
-`DFIM_BatteryCoating.ipynb` includes the implementation of the baseline MGLR proposed by He et al. (2016).
+`MGLR.ipynb` includes the implementation of the baseline MGLR proposed by He et al. (2016).
 For more details, one can also refer to GitHub repository at https://github.com/fmegahed/image-mglr.

 ### ST-SSD
 The folder `"ST-SSD"` includes the implementation of the baseline ST-SSD proposed by Yan et al. (2018).
 For more details, one can also refer to GitHub repository at https://github.com/hyan46/STSSD.
 The results are produced in GaTech ISyE HTCondor Cluster.
 The software environment is Python 3.8.13 running in a virtual environment on Linux servers.
 For the background on HTCondor Cluster, one can refer to  https://github.com/BillHuang01/condor_tutorial.